 - Change the dressing around the hole

-DO NOT do strenuous activity or hard exercise for 6 weeks after surgery.
+Do not do strenuous activity or hard exercise for 6 weeks after surgery.
 After your surgery, you may not be able to speak.
-Ask your doctor for a referral to a speech therapist to help you learn to talk with your tracheostomy.
+Ask your provider for a referral to a speech therapist to help you learn to talk with your tracheostomy.
 This is usually possible once your condition improves.

 You will have a small amount of mucus around the tube.
 This is normal.
 The hole in your neck should be pink and painless.

 It is important to keep the tube free of thick mucus.
 You should always carry an extra tube with you in case your tube gets plugged.
 Once you put in the new tube, clean the old one and keep it with you as your extra tube.

 When you cough, have a tissue or cloth ready to catch the mucus coming from your tube.